awais-2005/cloudflare-worker-for-my-wallet/README.md

 # Cloudflare Worker Backend (D1)

 Minimal API backend built with Hono on Cloudflare Workers and D1.
-It provides auth, users, and transactions endpoints behind an API key gate, with optional JWT protection per route.
+It provides auth, users, transactions, and admin endpoints behind an API key gate, with optional JWT protection per route.

 ## Quickstart